 Many evaluations include a written test combined with a visual evaluation of the operator’s skills using the equipment.

 As the employer, you’re responsible for certifying that your operators have been trained and evaluated.
-Our own operator training documentation is specific to OSHA’s requirements.

 Whether one of your operators is involved in an incident or conditions change in your facility, refresher training will come up, so be prepared.